Zignature is a dog food brand that is best known for its limited-ingredient recipes and the unusual ingredients that they use.

 Zignature Product Range

-Zignature has a large range of dog food recipes available.
-This range is a mix of dry dog food recipes and wet/canned dog food recipes.
+Zignature has a large range of dog food recipes available, and this range is a mix of dry dog food recipes and wet/canned dog food recipes.

-The bulk of Zignature’s recipes are limited ingredient formulas which are aimed at dogs with dietary issues such as allergies.
+Zignature’s best-known recipes are their limited ingredient formulas that are aimed at dogs with dietary issues such as allergies.

-Zignature dog food recipes provide nutrition that is usually above-average.
+Zignature dog food recipes provide nutrition that is usually above average when compared to other brands.
 Despite this, there is a notable variation in the nutrition offered between recipes.

-This variety is likely due to the large range of meat and fish ingredients used.
+This variety is likely due to the large range of meat and fish ingredients used in their recipes.
 These ingredients provide varying levels of protein and fat.

 Below is a chart that shows the average nutrition provided by a zignature limited ingredient dry dog food recipe.